-2. Two courses from among the following three: COS 217, COS 226, and/or COS 323, which is cross-listed with ORF 363.
-(If placement is granted beyond the 217/226 level, then additional COS departmentals must be taken instead).
+2. Two courses from among the following four: COS 217, COS 226, COS 323 (ORF 363), or COS 324.
+(If placement is granted beyond the 217/226 level, then additional COS departmental must be taken instead.)

 4. One additional 300- or 400-level course with substantial computing content.
 This may be either a second COS departmental, or an outside course.
 See the PAC Course & Requirements for additional information.
 Courses that cannot be used: COS 397, COS 398, COS 497, COS 498, COS 323 (ORF 363), or COS 324.
 No graduate courses can be used to satisfy the PAC requirements.

 5. A senior thesis on a topic that makes significant use of some aspect of computer science.
-The intent is that the thesis satisfy the requirements of both the program and the student's department of concentration and is thus necessarily interdisciplinary.
+The intent is that the thesis satisfies the requirements of both the program and the student's department of concentration and is thus necessarily interdisciplinary.
 A wide range of thesis topics is possible.
-In the last few years of the program, students have earned certificates with a variety of concentrations, including anthropology, chemistry, classics, economics, electrical engineering, history, philosophy, and psychology.
+In the last few years of the program, students have earned certificates with a variety of concentrations, including anthropology, chemistry, classics, economics, electrical and computer engineering, history, philosophy, and psychology.

-Courses used to satisfy other certificate program requirments.
 No more than one course that is used to satisfy any other certificate or certificates can be used to satisfy PAC requirements.